This post may contain affiliate links, view our disclosure policy.

 Popular summer activities here include front and back-country camping, walleye fishing, hiking, and boating.

-Winter activities include snowmobiling, ice fishing, winter camping, and cross-country skiing.
+Winter activities in Voyageurs National Park include snowmobiling, ice fishing, winter camping, and cross-country skiing.

 2. Explore the Boundary Waters Canoe Area Wilderness

 Accessible primarily by canoe, the Boundary Waters Canoe Area (BWCA) in Northern Minnesota is one of America’s most beautiful and remote adventures making it a Minnesota bucket list highlight!